Quintencrum/DSCI478_KaggleProject/docs/Write_Up_Outline.md

 ### Summary of the Solution(s)
   - Models to classify MNIST:
-    - Kaggle's suggestions:
+    - Choices:
-      - Regression
+      - Logistical Regression - Jorie
+      - KNN - Q
+      - SVM - Luke
-      - Simple Neural Networks
+      - Neural Networks - All
-      - SVM
-      - K-nearest neighbors
-    - Group's Choices:
-      - PCA
+      - Naive Bayes & PCA - Jorie
-      - Decission Tree
+      - Decison Tree - Luke
-      - More?
+      - Random Forest - Q
   - Which model will have the best overall preformance?
 Why?
     - Each group member's hypothesis
     - Preformance Metrics